šŸ›”ļø Be aware: Foundation will NEVER ask for your seed words, device PIN, or call you unexpectedly. If anyone does, it's a scam.

 Apply Passphrase

-For increased plausible deniability from physical attack, a passphrase can be applied to Prime.
-A passphrase acts as a second layer of security to protect your Bitcoin in the event that someone discovers your seed words.
+For increased plausible deniability in the event of a physical attack, a passphrase can be applied to Passport Prime.
+A passphrase acts as a second layer of security to protect your Bitcoin in the event that someone discovers your seed words .
 Multiple passphrases can be used with a single device as another method of segregating funds.
-Your passphrase is never saved to Prime, ensure it is safely backed up!
+Your passphrase is never saved to Passport Prime.
+Ensure it is safely backed up!

 If you already have funds in a non passphrase protected account, then subsequently apply a passphrase and want to move your Bitcoin to the passphrase wallet, you must create a spend transaction to move the Bitcoin to a receive address from the new passphrase protected account.

-Once a passphrase has been applied to Prime, the accounts view will display two tabs.
+Once a passphrase has been applied to Passport Prime, the accounts view will display two tabs.
 One for the default non-passphrase accounts, and another for all accounts related to the active passphrase.
 Each new passphrase account must be paired with the software wallet of your choice.
+If paired with Envoy via QuantumLink, passphrase accounts will automatically appear in Envoy as soon as the passphrase is activated on Passport Prime, and will be removed from view when the passphrase is cleared.

-A passphrase will remain active on Prime until:
+A passphrase will remain active on Passport Prime until:

 Import Multisig